Skip to main content

 Featured

-MARIA JANE DARAH
+MARIA JANE DARRAGH

 31 Days of Writing Family History Challenge

-January 28, 2022: Paternal Great, Great Grandmother #4 - Maria Jane Darah (1850-1903)
+January 28, 2022: Paternal Great, Great Grandmother #4 - Maria Jane Darragh (1850-1903)

 by Nancy Gilbride Casey

-Of all the subjects of this challenge, Maria Jane Darah is perhaps one I know the least about.
+Of all the subjects of this challenge, Maria Jane Darragh is perhaps one I know the least about.
 I have no photo and few records.
 I can only see her through the lens of others in her life.

 Maria Jane was the first wife of Charles Francis Cassidy, who together are another set of 2x great grandparents, the parents of Catherine Cassidy and grandparents to our Grandma Gilbride.
 Sadly, Grandma would never have met or known her grandmother Maria, as she died a full ten years prior to her birth.1

-Maria's parents were John Darah and Dora Elliott, and she was born about 1850 near Owen Sound, Grey, Ontario—a long, narrow bay located on the southwestern end of Georgian Bay, a wing of Lake Huron.
+Maria's parents were John Darragh and Dora Elliott, and she was born about 1850 near Owen Sound, Grey, Ontario—a long, narrow bay located on the southwestern end of Georgian Bay, a wing of Lake Huron.
 It is likely she was actually born in Sydenham or St. Vincent, the nearest settlements, which future research may confirm.2

 Maria's birthplace of Owen Sound shown on this 1850 map of Canada.
 Note the "Indian Reserve" located on the peninsula to the west, occupied by the Chippewa.3